praetorian-inc/aws-labs/LAB_1_Lambda_Privesc_via_bad_NotAction/Readme.md

-# LAB_1_Lambda_Power_Users
+# LAB_1_Lambda_Privesc_via_bad_NotAction

-This lab covers a scenario which simulates the following scenario:
+This lab covers the following scenario:

 * An attacker disovers user credentials for marketing-dave which allows lambda management.
-* Due to a flaw in the policy intended to restrict marketing-dave's the attacker can priv-esc to admin by launching a lambda with high privileges.
+* Due to a flaw in the policy intended to restrict marketing-dave's ability to modify IAM privileges, the attacker can priv-esc to admin by launching a lambda with high privileges.
-* Discovers a secret in an S3 bucket after granting themselves S3 privileges to modify bucket policies
+* The attacker discovers a secret in an S3 bucket after granting themselves S3 privileges to modify bucket policies

 ## Part I: Diagnosing and Exploiting the Problem